amelief/PHPAskIt/README.txt

 Amanda (http://punkified.net), Vixx (http://furious-angel.com), Jem (http://www.jemjabella.co.uk), Valerie (http://spoken-for.org), Katy, Rachael (http://www.calmbanana.co.uk/) and Melissa (http://melly.me/).

 The spinner/loading graphic is provided by http://www.ajaxload.info.
 Visit to get your own loading graphics!

-I would also like to thank CodeGrrl for hosting Askably/PHPAskIt for the past two years.
-It is time to part ways, however.